FRANKENSTEIN MEAT GRINDER

 a little pricy around 59 bucks, but needed it to increase the RPM on the

 Chop-Rite # 22 meat auger to at least 135 RPM.
+I am hoping the

 I ordered a Chop-Rite # 22 meat auger and had a friend Rodney Caudle